privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'SSO' => 'false',

         /**
-         * Set preferredTokenType to your favourite token type.
+         * Optionally set a preferred token type.
          * If the chosen token is triggered, it will be used to authenticate directly
          * without having to press the button for the type.
-         * Possible values are: push, webauthn or u2f.
+         * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
+Default is 'otp' */
-         * When left empty, defaults to showing an OTP input field.
-         * Optional.
-         */
         'preferredTokenType' => '',

         /**
-         * Set custom hint for the OTP field.
-This will replace the default placeholder.
+         * Custom hint for the OTP field.
          */
         'otpFieldHint' => 'OTP',

         /**
-         * You can add this option, if you want to enroll tokens for users, who do not have one yet.
+         * Enable this if a token should be enrolled for users that do not have one.
-         * The value has to be a string.
+         * The value has to be 'true' or 'false'.
+         * Possible token types are 'hotp', 'totp' or 'u2f'
          * Optional.
          */
         'doEnrollToken' => 'false',

-        /**
-         * The type of token that will be enrolled by the doEnrollToken option.
-         * You can select a time based otp (totp), an event based otp (hotp) or an u2f (u2f).
-         */
         'tokenType' => 'totp',

         /**
          * Other authproc filters can disable this filter.